Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Experimental Setup

-Each model was evaluated on every size-position combination in a controlled, deterministic setting (temperature = 0).
+We evaluate each model on every size-position combination in a deterministic setting.
 Prompts were standardized within each benchmark.
-This setup enables rigorous, cross-model evaluation of gold context sensitivity and simulates the type of unpredictable document ordering common in deployed LLM systems.
+This enables rigorous, cross-model evaluation of gold context sensitivity and simulates the type of unpredictable document ordering in LLM systems.